 Pre-cooling preserves ice, so you will need less ice to cool drinks down.
 Since cold air travels down,

 place beverages in the cooler first and ice last.
 If possible, try to keep your cooler out of the sun and

 out of a hot car.
 Try finding a shaded area to "keep your cooler" :).

 To keep food cold for long weekend getaways, several ice packs are best.
 Or you can use a block of ice.
 This will keep your food colder for a longer

 period of time.

 Always place ice blocks on the bottom of the cooler (since they are heavier and bigger than ice packs).
-We advise putting this ice block in a plastic container since again loose ice is not recommended for the soft sided coolers.
+We advise putting this ice block in a plastic bag or container since again loose ice is not recommended for the soft sided coolers.